carmex/GemBot/README.md

 -   `!image <prompt>`: Generates an image based on your text prompt using Imagen 4.
 -   `!gembot on`: Enable Gembot in the current thread.
 -   `!gembot off`: Disable Gembot in the current thread.
+-   `!gembot help`: Shows a list of all available commands in a thread.

 ### RPG Mode
 - `!gembot rpg <gm|player|off|status>`: Manage RPG mode for this channel.